BArch(Hons) (QUT), FRAIA, BOAQ, NSWARB

 Among the premium awards these projects have received are the World Architecture Festival Future Building of the Year for the National Maritime Museum of China, the Australian Institute of Architects FDG Stanley Public Architecture Award for the Museum of Tropical Queensland and for the Ipswich Justice Precinct, the AIA Sustainability Award for One One One Eagle Street and the AIA Public Architecture Award for Anna Meares Velodrome.

 Jayson is highly regarded in the commercial sector for his ability to synthesise economic, planning and design potentials for office towers as well as retail refurbishments, such as QueensPlaza in Brisbane.
-His office towers in progress include 360 Queen Street and 60 Queen Street in Brisbane, and 6 Hassall Street in Sydney’s Parramatta which will be the Western Sydney University Engineering Innovation Hub.
+He has been the Project Director and lead designer of the 6 Hassall Street development in Sydney’s Parramatta, a combined office and university building, housing Western Sydney University’s Engineering Innovation Hub (completed end 2021).

-He is currently Project Director for the New Performing Arts Venue in South Bank, won in international competition in association with Norwegian practice Snøhetta.
+Jayson is currently Project Director for the New Performing Arts Venue in Brisbane’s South Bank, adjoining the Queensland Performing Arts Centre, won in international competition and under construction.